Quantum difference equation for Nakajima varieties: Commuting difference operators

 Let us consider the diagonal block $U_{0,0}$ of the matrix $U$ corresponding to the lowest component of the fixed point set:

-Since $U$ commutes with qKZ, the block $U_{0,0}$ commutes with the corresponding block of $R$-matrix $\Rtot^{\slope}_{0,0}(u)$.
-From definition of $R$-matrix the matrix element $\Rtot^{\slope}_{0,0}(u)$ is the generating function for operators of classical multiplication by tautological classes on $F_{0}$.
-Thus, the operator $U_{0,0}$ is itself an operator of multiplication by some class in $K_{\KG}(F_{0})$.
-To finish the proof it remain to note that: \be U_{0,0}= U_{F_{0}} \ee Where $U_{F_{0}}$ denotes the same operator $U$ for quiver variety $F_{0}$.
-Indeed, applying (\ref{dimred}) to $X$ in place of $F_{0}$ we conclude, that $U$ is an operator of multiplication in $K_{\KG}(X)$.
-However, so such nonscalar operator can be diagonal in the stable basis.
-We conclude that $U=Const$.
+Since $U$ commutes with qKZ, the block $U_{0,0}$ commutes with the corresponding block of the $R$-matrix $\Rtot^{\slope}_{0,0}(u)$.
+From the definition of the $R$-matrix the matrix element $\Rtot^{\slope}_{0,0}(u)$ is the generating function for operators of classical multiplication by tautological classes on $F_{0}$. {\rr As $K_{\bT}(F_0)$ is generated by tautological classes \cite{McgNev}} the operator $U_{0,0}$ is itself an operator of multiplication by a K-theory class in $K_{\KG}(F_{0})$.
+To finish the proof it remains to note that: \be U_{0,0}= U_{F_{0}} \ee Where $U_{F_{0}}$ denotes the same operator $U$ for quiver variety $F_{0}$.
+Indeed, applying (\ref{dimred}) to $X$ in place of $F_{0}$ we conclude that $U$ is an operator of multiplication in $K_{\KG}(X)$.
+However, no such nonscalar operator can be diagonal in the stable basis.
+We conclude that $U=Const$. \end{proof}